 According to the shareholder representatives on the Supervisory Board, the appropriate number of independent shareholder representatives is two – also in consideration of the shareholder structure.
 The shareholder representatives on the Supervisory Board regard all shareholder representatives as being independent of the company, the Management Board and the controlling shareholder.
 This also applies to Prof. Binz, Mr Oltersdorf and Mr Righi, despite their having been members of the Supervisory Board for over 12 years.
 The aforementioned time period is just one of several indicators in line with the recommendation in C.7 of the GCGC, which in its own right makes no claim to limit the otherwise existing independence of the stated Supervisory Board members as per the assessment of the shareholder representatives on the Supervisory Board, particularly as these have no personal or business relationship with the company or its Management Board that could constitute a material and not only temporary conflict of interest.
 We view the continuity in the composition of the Supervisory Board as an advantage when it comes to classifying and evaluating specific company interests in context.
 The composition of the Supervisory Board therefore supports the company’s long-term strategy.

-The strategy set by the supervisory Board for the composition of the Management Board has set the target figure of no less than one woman by 31 December 2021 in line with § 111 Para.
+When appointing Management Board members, the Supervisory Board always makes its decisions based on the best qualifications and suitability for the benefit of the company.
+The strategy set by the Supervisory Board for the composition of the Management Board has set the target figure of no less than one woman by 31 December 2021 in line with § 111 Para.
 5 of the AktG.
-When appointing Management Board members, the Supervisory Board always makes its decisions based on the best qualifications and suitability for the benefit of the company.
+Katja Groß was appointed to the Management Board of Fielmann Aktiengesellschaft with effect of 1 March 2021.
+The target share was thus fulfilled in the reporting period.
+The stipulations of the new § 76 Para.
+3a of the AktG were also fulfilled, according to which the company must appoint at least one woman and one man as a member of the Management Board.
 The Management Board and Supervisory Board do not consider a further-reaching diversity concept to be necessary.

 Fielmann is a modern company.
 Women account for more than 70% of our workforce in Germany.
 The proportion of women in the top two management levels below the Management Board now stands at 21%, while this figure rises to over 30% for the top three levels.
 As per § 76 Para.
 4 of the AktG, the stipulated target figure for the share of women in the top two management levels below the Management Board of 21%, which is to be achieved by 30 June 2022, has been reached in the reporting period.
 We also aim to achieve these percentages in future.
 We aim to keep our competent and committed female managers over the long term and, where possible, develop and recruit even more high-performing and convincing female managers.
 We shall always do so in consideration of their abilities and in compliance with applicable legal stipulations.